-- All visitors must check their bags for unwanted pests in the Whare Kiore/quarantine building which is located next to the main wharf.
+- You must check your bags for unwanted pests in the Whare Kiore/quarantine building next to the main wharf.

 - Pets are not permitted on Matiu/Somes and other harbour islands.

-- The island may be closed to visitors at times of extreme fire danger.
+- The island may be closed at times of extreme fire danger.
 If you discover a fire, call 111 and go immediately to the wharf.